svalouch/python-rctclient/docs/protocol_overview.rst

 Messages are protected against transfer failures by means of a 2-byte CRC checksum.
 The protocol in itself isn't very complicated, but there are some things like escaping, length calculation and plant communication to look out for.

+There is no method to tell that a communication was not understood at the protocol level, meaning that it is up to the implementor to figure out a way to let the client know that something was not understood.
+Vendor devices may simply fail to respond or respond with an empty payload, or do something else.
+It is advised to pay attention to the checksums and errors during payload decoding.
+Vendor devices do facilitate special OIDs that contain information about their state, but that is an implementation detail of the specific devices.
+If implementing an application, one could specify some OIDs that can be used to report if the previous command resulted in an error, for example.

+Protocol Data Units
+*******************
 The Protocol Data Units (PDU) are comprised of:

 #.
 A start token (``+``)